 Click Create in the sidebar and select Query.

 The SQL editor displays.

-Click the icon and select a SQL endpoint.
+In the data warehouses drop-down list, select a SQL warehouse.
 To filter the list, enter text in the text box.

-The first time you create a query the list of available SQL endpoints displays in alphabetical order.
-The next time you create a query, the last used SQL endpoint is selected.
+The first time you create a query the list of available SQL warehouses displays in alphabetical order.
+The next time you create a query, the last used SQL warehouse is selected.

-The icon next to the SQL endpoint indicates the status:
+The icon next to the SQL warehouse indicates the status:

-If there are no SQL endpoints, contact your Databricks SQL administrator.
+If there are no SQL warehouses, contact your Databricks SQL administrator.

 If there are no data objects in the schema browser or in Data Explorer, contact your Databricks SQL administrator.